TMA-Cloud/TMA/docs/setup.md

 Sign up with a new account to test the system.
 The first user automatically becomes the admin and can control signup settings.

+### 4. Verify Audit Worker (Production)

+If running in production mode, verify the audit worker is processing events:

+- Check worker logs for "Audit worker started" message
+- Perform an action (e.g., upload a file) and verify audit events are logged
+- See [Audit Documentation](audit.md) for monitoring and troubleshooting

 ## Troubleshooting

 ### Database Connection Issues